Why Adalo Works for Building a Local Marketplace App

 Built-In Database Eliminates Dependencies

-While some no-code platforms require external database subscriptions from day one, Adalo's built-in relational database handles everything your marketplace needs.
-You can always upgrade to Xano or Airtable integrations later as you scale, but you won't be forced into additional subscriptions just to launch.
+While some platforms require external database subscriptions from day one, Adalo's built-in relational database handles everything your marketplace needs—with no record limits on paid plans.
+You can always upgrade to Xano or Airtable integrations later for specialized use cases, but you won't be forced into additional subscriptions just to launch.

 Component Marketplace Extends Functionality